Large Ham Announcer

 - Capcom vs. Whatever, especially the Fountain of Memes in Capcom VSSNK 2 Mark Of The Millennium.
 This battle is about to explode!
 FIGHT!

 - The Super Smash Bros. announcers.
-The announcer changes with each game, and each of them are always hammy.
-GAME!
+The announcer changes with each game, and each is hammier than the last.
+SETTLE IT IN SMASH!

 - DJ Atomika, your eye in the sky on EA Radio BIG in SSX 3 doesn't actually commentate on events as they occur, but gives listeners the lowdown on the throwdowns after the fact while taking song requests and reporting local news.
 Looks like the dreaded snow snakes are back...